 The persisting pandemic has fostered a feeling of inescapable heaviness by exposing us to harrowing hour-by-hour news accounts, other people’s anxieties and an atmosphere of collective dread.
-“Anxiety, grief, fear — all of these responses are a normal reaction to the losses, anticipatory worries and major lifestyle changes we are all experiencing,” says Lia Avellino, LCSW, Director of Head and Heart at THE WELL.
+“Anxiety, grief, fear — all of these responses are a normal reaction to the losses, anticipatory worries and major lifestyle changes we are all experiencing,” says Lia Avellino, LCSW, advisor of Head and Heart at THE WELL.

 On a less dire note, being confined — with or without other people — can be aggravating and leave us feeling energetically tapped.
 "Some energy might be more challenging or stagnant and less beneficial to your system," says Valerie Oula, Director of Vibrational Energy Healing at THE WELL, who also suggests trying to ditch labels, such as "negative."
 She says that by softening something in our minds and language, we give ourselves more space to shift and flow.